-The Federal Hospital Insurance Trust Fund, administered by HHS, finances the Hospital Insurance Program (Medicare Part A).
-This program funds the cost of inpatient hospital and related care for individuals age 65 or older who meet certain insured status requirements, and eligible disabled people.
+The Federal Hospital Insurance (HI) Trust Fund, administered by HHS, finances the HI (Medicare Part A).
+This program funds the cost of inpatient hospital and related care for individuals age 65 or older who meet certain insured status requirements and individuals younger than age 65 with certain disabilities.

-The Federal Hospital Insurance Trust Fund is financed primarily by payroll taxes, including those paid by federal agencies.
+The HI Trust Fund is financed primarily by payroll taxes, including those paid by federal entities.
 It also receives income from interest earnings on Treasury securities, a portion of income taxes collected on Social Security benefits, premiums paid by, or on behalf of, aged uninsured beneficiaries, and receipts from fraud and abuse control activities.
 Section 1817 of the Social Security Act established the Medicare Hospital Trust Fund.